How to Lose Weight for Kids- 10 Easy Ways

 Weight problems in kids is a growing cause of concern worldwide.
 It has led to a rise in childhood diabetes, cholesterol, osteoporosis, fatty liver, asthma, heart ailments etc. These diseases that usually seen during adulthood are now appearing during childhood.
 Obese kids are also more prone to bullying, body-image anxiety, insecurities and depression.

 Weight loss in kids should be done with care and caution.
-Parents must create a safe and sensitive weight loss plan in consultation with their paediatrician.
+Parents must create a safe and sensitive weight loss plan in consultation with their paediatrician and dietitian or nutritionist.
 This is because a random weight loss plan can hamper the kid’s nutrition, growth and stress levels.
 Moreover, what works for adults does not work for kids because their body is still developing.

 Understanding whether your child has weight problems is the first step to a proper plan.
-This is important because kids grow at different rates.
-It is best to consult your paediatrician to check the child’s Body Mass Index (BMI), that measures their weight against height, gender and age.
+This is important because kids grow at different pace.
+It is best to consult your paediatrician to check the child’s Body Mass Index (BMI), which measures their weight against height, gender and age.
 Here is a quick guide about what percentile of BMI can indicate that your child has weight problems:

 - BMI between 5th and 84th percentile: Healthy

 - BMI between 85th and 94th percentile: Overweight

 - BMI at the 95th percentile or more: Obese

 Weight Loss Tips for Kids

 Your paediatrician can give your kids advice on how to lose weight as a child.
 Together, you can draw up a personalised plan that is suitable for your child.
 Here are the top 10 recommendations: